East Bay Area DUI Cases: What to expect with the DMV

 The DUI process can be confusing as there are two separate processes that must be addressed in a timely manner: the DMV hearing and the criminal trial.
 First, if you have been charged with DUI, it's important to act quickly as you only have 10 days to schedule a hearing with the California Department of Motor Vehicles.
 Failing to schedule this hearing within the 10-day limit may result in the automatic suspension of your driver's license.
 This hearing could mean the difference between keeping and losing your driver's license.

-California's 10 Day Rule
+Understanding the California's 10 Day Rule

 As soon as you are arrested for DUI, the police will confiscate your driver's license and issue a 30-day pink paper (DS 367) to serve as your temporary driving permit.
 You then have 10 calendar days from the date of your arrest to schedule an administrative hearing with the DMV.
 The DMV will not automatically give you a hearing—you must ask for it.
 It is crucial that you set up this hearing within 10 days following your arrest.
 If you do not request a hearing, your license will immediately be suspended as soon as your 30-day temporary permit has expired.